GSA/fedramp-gov/pages/documents.md

   </tr>
   <tr>
     <td><a href="#">Continuous Monitoring Performance Management Guide</a></td>
-    <td>This document replaces the Provisional Authority to Operate (P-ATO) Management and Revocation Guide and explains the actions FedRAMP will take when a CSP fails to maintain an adequate risk management program.
+    <td>This document replaces the P-ATO Management and Revocation Guide and explains the actions FedRAMP will take when a CSP fails to maintain an adequate risk management program.
 It lays out the escalation processes and procedures as well as minimum mandatory escalation actions FedRAMP will take when a CSP fails to meet the requirements of the P-ATO.
 It also specifically addresses FedRAMP P-ATOs maintained by the JAB and enables FedRAMP to provide effective oversight of the CSP Continuous Monitoring programs.</td>
    <td><a class="icon-link" href="#"><i class="fas fa-file-pdf"></i>
    <p class="icon-text">PDF</p></a>
    </td>
     <td>January TBD</td>
   </tr>
   <tr>
-    <td><a href="#">Incident Communications Procedures</a></td>
+    <td><a href="{{site.baseurl}}/assets/resources/documents/CSP_Incident_Communications_Procedures.pdf">Incident Communications Procedures</a></td>
-    <td>This document supports the Incident Communication Procedure for the Federal Risk and Authorization Management Program (FedRAMP).
-This Incident Communication Procedure outlines the measures to consider in order for all parties to effectively communicate during a security incident incurred by a FedRAMP authorized cloud service provider.
-The measures described herein include how the FedRAMP Information System Security Officer (ISSO) manages the incident communication process, and identifies who the Cloud Service Providers and federal departments and agencies should call to report an incident, when to contact the United States Computer Emergency Readiness Team (US-CERT) for assistance, and how to ensure that all incidents are communicated to the stakeholders.</td>
+    <td>This document supports the Incident Communication Procedure for FedRAMP.
+This Incident Communication Procedure outlines the measures to consider so all parties effectively communicate during a security incident incurred by a FedRAMP authorized CSP.</td>
     <td><a class="icon-link" href="#"><i class="fas fa-file-word"></i>
     <p class="icon-text">WORD</p></a>
     </td>